Tremelune/cribl/README.md

 force a file download, so you may want to right-click on that link and choose "Save As..."
 Otherwise, your browser might try and display a 2GB text file and explode if no limit has been specified.

+This is also why you want to run the UI and API under 127.0.0.1 (instead of, say, localhost).

 ## API